BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Results and Discussion

-As can be seen in Table~\ref{tab:ANOVAscoreUHD1}, the significance tests indicate only two points which exhibit significant difference ($p < .05$) between HM and AV1: Myanmar sequence at R1 and LampLeaves at R2.
-The reason that significant differences are noticed in the case of the Myanmar sequence may be associated with the observation that, at lower bit rates, the AV1 encoder demonstrates noticeable artifacts on regions of interest (on the heads of walking monks).
-Performing significance tests between VTM and HM, more cases with significant difference were identified.
-Particularly, for CatRobot at R1 and R3; for LampLeaves at R1; for DaylightRoad at R1; and for RedRock at R1.
-Similarly, the significant differences between VTM and AV1 are: for CatRobot at R1; for Myanmar at R1; for DaylightRoad at R2 and R3; and for RedRock at R1.
+{\textbf{Results on Resolution Group A:}} A first impression from Fig.~\ref{fig:DMOSvsRate_4K} is that in most cases the VTM curve is on top of the other curves but also that the confidence intervals are overlapping in most cases.
+This is confirmed in Table~\ref{tab:ANOVAscoreUHD1}, where the significance tests indicate only four cases which exhibit significant difference ($p < .05$) between HM and AV1.
+In two of these, AV1 is significantly better than HM: in the cases of CalmingWater sequence at R1 and LampLeaves at R2.
+Both of these sequences consist of dynamic textures that are very challenging to compress.
+The opposite happens at R2 for AirAcrobatics and at R1 for Myanmar sequence; two sequences with a static background and slow moving objects.
+Performing significance tests between VTM and HM, a higher number of cases with significant differences were identified mostly at the lower bit rates.
+Particularly, for CatRobot at R1, R3; for CalmingWater at R1; for LampLeaves at R1-R2; for DaylightRoad at R1-R3; and for RedRock at R1-R2.
+A similar number of cases where VTM was significantly better than AV1 were identified: for AirAcrobatics at R3; for CatRobot at R1; for Myanmar at R1; for ToddlerFontain at R1; for DaylightRoad at R1-R3; and for RedRock at R1-R2.
+It is worth mentioning that from the curves in Fig.~\ref{fig:DMOSvsRate_4K} VTM achieves very good quality ($\geq 80$) even at the lowest bit rates for all sequences except for the ones with dynamic textures (CalmingWater, ToddlerFontain, and LampLeaves).
+That remains an area for improvement for the future codecs.